madbence/funny-accidents/readme.markdown

 # funny-accidents

-> We don't make mistakes, only happy little accidents
+> We don't make mistakes, only happy little accidents.

-inspired by [Jake Archibald's tweet][tweet], and by my own [old pet project][jadeite], when i was kinda obsessed with the syntax of [pug] (it was called jade back then)
+inspired by [Jake Archibald's tweet][tweet], and by my own [old pet project][jadeite], when i was kinda obsessed with the syntax of [pug][pug] (it was called jade back then).

 ## install